 In 2021, after much growth and expansion, the Kansas Balance of State Continuum of Care membership voted to separate KSHC and the Kansas Balance of State Continuum of Care into two distinct organizations.
 KSHC is governed by a Board of Directors and serves as the collaborative applicant for the Kansas Balance of State Continuum of Care (KS BoS CoC).
 The KS BoS CoC has its own membership organization with a separate and complimentary Steering Committee.

-Today, KSHC operates as a 501(c)3 with six staff and serves as Collaborative Applicant for the Kansas Balance of State Continuum of Care.
+In 2023, KSHC operates as a 501(c)3 with twelve staff and serves as Collaborative Applicant for the Kansas Balance of State Continuum of Care (KS BoS CoC).
 As the Collaborative Applicant, KSHC is the recipient of a HUD’s Planning Grant and the Coordinated Entry Project grant.
-KSHC receives funding from Kansas Housing Resources Corporation to be the System Administrator for KS BoS CoC’s Homeless Information System.
-KSHC also receives funding from Kansas Department for Aging and Disability Services and from Aetna/CVS Better Health to further strengthen Kansas’ homeless response system.
+KSHC receives funding from Kansas Housing Resources Corporation to be the System Administrator for KS BoS CoC’s Homeless Information System (HMIS).
+KSHC also receives funding from the Kansas Department for Aging and Disability Services, Aetna/CVS Better Health, Healthy Blue, Douglas County, Community Solutions, and the National Low Income Housing Coalition.
+Also in 2023, KSHC became the HMIS Lead and System Administrator for the Johnson County Continuum of Care Community.
+KSHC fulfills its mission by partnering with these entities to further strengthen Kansas’ homeless response system.